-The question of dehumidifiers vs ac is a well-known debate.
-The answer to this question lies with which one suits a person’s individual needs the best.
-Let’s have a look at the two and then you can decide for yourself.
+The question of AC vs. dehumidifier is an old debate.
+The answer lies in which one suits your individual needs the best.
+Let’s have a look at the two appliances and then you can decide for yourself.

 Dehumidifier vs AC Comparisons